 People are interested in becoming mystery shoppers for a number of reasons.
 First, people love to shop and look for deals.
 Why not do it undercover?
 It adds excitement and a little more drama to the trip to the mall, electronics store, or other retail outlet.
 And, if you can get paid a little bit to shop, why not do it, right?

 Pay in this industry varies greatly.
 Some projects can take a short amount of time, some can take longer.
-Some companies could pay about $8 to $11 per job or as much as $20 to $100 pending on scope, length and needs.
-Some mystery job shopping jobs also allow you discounts or reimbursement on the items that are purchased, or provide you with gift certificates or discounts at the store for your help.
-This is not a job where one can expect to make enough to do full-time, but it s a good opportunity to add some additional income in a job that is fun and interesting to most that do it.
+Some companies could pay about $8 to $14 per job or as much as $20 to $100 pending on scope, length, and needs.
+Some mystery job shopping jobs also allow you discounts or reimbursement on the items that are purchased or provide you with gift certificates or discounts at the store for your help.
+This is not a job where one can expect to make enough to do full-time, but its a good opportunity to add some additional income in a job that is fun and interesting to most that do it.